AI Jesus and BuddhaBot charge $1.99 per minute as faith-based AI tools reshape spiritual guidance

 Source: ET

-The AI Jesus model was trained on the King James Bible and sermons, though the specific preachers haven't been identified.
-The avatar's visual design drew inspiration from actor Jonathan Roumie of "The Chosen"
+The model was trained on the King James Bible and sermons, with its visual design inspired by actor Jonathan Roumie from "The Chosen"

 2